Shamanthkrishna/Python-Projects/README.md

 7. **Automatic Email Sender**
    - A Python script that allows users to send automated emails using Gmail's SMTP server after entering their name and email address.

+**Credits**
+These project ideas were inspired by examples found on Aman Kharwal's The Clever Programmer Website(https://thecleverprogrammer.com/).